 After November 5th, when it became clear that many of the protections and programs that make California special will be threatened by the Trump Administration, Councilmember John Erickson believed he had a responsibility to step up and run for State Senate.
+Through his work as VP at Planned Parenthood Los Angeles, as Chief of Staff at the Alliance for Better Communities, and as a Councilmember, John has stood up to the Trump Administration to protect reproductive freedom, to stop ICE’s reckless practices, and to protect the basic the basic civil rights of everyone.
+As a senator, John will fight to restore funding and programs destroyed by the federal government.

-While advocacy has always been part of John’s life, it was when he was selected to become a City Council intern in West Hollywood that he saw the importance of having outspoken, bold advocates in public office.
-After completing his internship with the Council, John went on to become a Council Deputy for former Mayor Abbe Land and a City staffer tasked with advancing policies and initiating programs around women’s rights, LGBTQ+ rights, the environment, and civic engagement.
+While organizing and advocacy have always been part of John’s life, it was when he was selected to become a City Council intern that he saw the importance of having outspoken, bold advocates in public office.
+After completing his internship with the Council, John went on to become a council deputy for former Mayor Abbe Land and a city staffer tasked with advancing policies and initiating programs around women’s rights, LGBTQ+ rights, the environment, and civic engagement.
+In 2020, John was elected to city council on a platform of neighborhood preservation, housing and homelessness, renters’ rights, healthcare, equity, and sustainability.

-John has proven to be a courageous, proactive, and unflappable leader.
 During his tenure at Planned Parenthood Los Angeles, John was instrumental in protecting access to healthcare and reproductive freedom for all—especially after the Dobbs decision.
 On the City Council, when COVID and MPOX hit the community hard, John made sure the city protected residents and small businesses, especially those most at risk.
 Already skilled at navigating Sacramento, John was part of the End Statute of Limitation on Rape (ERSOL) Campaign, which overturned California’s statute of limitations on rape and sexual assault in 2016.
 He led state efforts for Grab-and-Go legislation, which cracked down on small business thefts, created a program to distribute drink-spiking test strips in bars to crack down on date rape, and initiated a remarkably successful drone program and anti-gun violence ordinance that has led to a reduction in violent criminals.
 In his city, John authored groundbreaking legislation on aging in place for seniors and the successful homelessness program, WeHo Cares.
 He has made healthcare more accessible to reduce the city’s carbon footprint.
 Many of his initiatives have become models for cities throughout the country.
 Under his leadership as mayor, he helped amass a $31 million budget surplus while expanding city services for public safety and city services.

 As the Vice President of the California Contract Cities Association, and a member of the National League of Cities, the Clean Power Alliance, and the Santa Monica Bay Restoration Commission, John is already at the forefront of the issues most impacting the 24th Senate District.
 His grasp of how government works from top to bottom—what works and what doesn’t—will inform the kind of meaningful change he will make in Sacramento.